aurollan/Workshop/tooling/readme.md

 #### Configuration

-Assuming you HAVE a `.clang-format` file in the root of your project AND it contains configuration options.
+Assuming there IS a `.clang-format` file in the root of the project AND it contains configuration options.

 #### Vim/Neovim